Under your WordPress admin dashboard, click on “Prevent Direct Access Gold” menu in the left sidebar to configure its

 (3) Prevent Hotlinking

 Prevent other people from stealing and using your images or files without permission.
 It means other people cannot copy and embed your file URLs in their own websites anymore.
 The images won’t be displayed.
 Other documents won’t be accessible either.

 (4) Disable Directory Listing

-Turn on this option if you do not want others to browse and view all of WordPress folders and subdirectories.
+Turn on this option if you don’t want others to browse and view all of WordPress folders and subdirectories.

 (5) Block Access to Sensitive Files

-Give you a choice in hiding all your sensitive information, such as readme.html, license.txt, and wp-config-sample.php.
+Hide all your sensitive files about your WordPress installs such as readme.html, license.txt, and wp-config-sample.php.